m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 ## Terminating the stream rather than global `isGameOn`

 The original code relies on a global `AtomicBoolean` called `isGameOn`, which other threads then check to see if they should terminate.
 Again it's unclear what the flow of logic and data is here.
-The difficulty is that the logic for determining whether the
+The difficulty in factoring this more cleanly is that the logic for determining whether it's time to quit is entangled with the logic for determining a change to the game state.